-8. The Sears Canada Plan was commenced in January 1976 for the purpose of providing defined benefit pensions to employees on their retirement (the "DB Component").
-The DB Component operates by establishing a formula pursuant to which a monthly pension benefit is calculated at the time of the retirement of an employee.
+The pensions and benefits are the deferred wages of Sears employees calculated at the time of the retirement of an employee.
 During the operation of the plan, an actuary is required to perform regular valuations and to advise the company on the amount that it must contribute to the plan so that the plan can pay the monthly benefits.
 In addition, employees were also required to regularly contribute a portion of their pay to the Sears Canada Plan.
+This requirement had the effect of reducing the RRSP contribution room of employees, leaving us highly dependent on the Sears Canada Plan to provide our retirement income.